celoyd/wheather/README.md

     python avgimg.py raws/* avg.png

-This is pretty cool in its own right, but from a persnickety point of view we can complain about the mottledness and the dark sawteeth of black missing data along the top.
+This is pretty cool in its own right, but from a nitpicky point of view we can complain about the general mottledness and the dark sawteeth of black missing data along the top.

 # 2. Split them into strips

 Okay, this is the really, really gross part.
 The script called slicey.sh has a bunch of hardcoded numbers to, as it is now, split 1024 by 1024 images into eight 1024 by 128 images.
 It does this by taking a given image and throwing it at jpegtran 8 times in a row.
 My hope is that JPEG decoding is so optimized, and the disk cache is smart enough, that this isn't very slow.
 My hope is false.
 This is dumb.

 The reason we don't use one of the many fine tile scripts out there is that the JPEG compression on the raws is already stronger than I'd like.
 I really don't want to recompress the JPEG.  jpegtran is the only tool I know of that will write out a truly lossless crop of a JPEG region.
-We could write out PNGs instead of JPEGs, but the disk i/o and storage would be insane.
-Might still be worth it.
+We could write out PNGs instead of JPEGs, but the disk i/o and storage would be insane for large sets of images.

-You can see why I consider this the weak link of my process as it stands.

 (If you cleverly disregarded my use of 1024x images, go in slicey.sh and edit it as appropriate now.
 Better yet, properly parametrize it.)